 How to Negotiate an Office Lease: 10 Tips

-Whether you’re getting your new start-up off the ground or are an established company looking to relocate, you’ll probably need to lease office space.
+Whether you’re getting your new start-up off the ground or are an established homebuying company looking to relocate, you’ll probably need to lease office space.
 Once you’ve found your dream space, you might think the hard work is done.
-But before signing the dotted line and moving in, it’s well worth negotiating your office lease to get the best deal possible.
+But before signing on the dotted line and moving in, it’s well worth negotiating your office lease to get the best deal possible.

-Real estate is likely one of your company’s biggest costs, so it’s important not to leave anything to chance.
+We realized a long time back that Real estate is likely one of your company’s biggest costs, so it’s important not to leave anything to chance.”
 If you’ve never negotiated an office lease before, it can be difficult to know where to start.
-Fortunately, we’ve got ten tips that’ll help you get the best deal possible.

-How to Negotiate an Office Lease
+How To Negotiate An Office Lease

 It’s well worth taking the time to negotiate a good deal.
 Overspending on rent can leave you struggling to invest in growing your business, while also leaving you vulnerable to unfavorable economic conditions.

-10 Tips to Negotiate a Good Deal On an Office Lease
+10 Tips To Negotiate A Good Deal On An Office Lease

-With the basics out the way, let’s take a look at our top ten tips for negotiating a great deal on your office lease.
+With the basics out of the way, let’s take a look at our top ten tips for negotiating a great deal on your office lease.

 1. Be Prepared & Research